About the E/One Extreme Series Grinder Pump

-E/One’s low speed, high torque, 5.25-inch (133 mm) wheel has an inlet velocity of 2 feet/sec (1.09 m./sec), which slowly introduces the debris into the cutter and is less likely to jam, bind, or suffocate.
+E/One’s low speed, high torque, 5.25-in (133 mm) wheel has an inlet velocity of 3.6 ft/sec (1.09 m./sec), which slowly introduces the debris into the cutter and is less likely to jam, bind, or suffocate.

 The paddles on E/One’s cutter wheel stir the wastewater, which helps keep the tank clean and prevents sediment build up.